-The (secure) signature-creation device may have limited software and performance capabilities and hence may be supported by a OASIS DSS compliant service to handle the complexities of the (secure) signature-creation and document manipulation.
+The (secure) signature-creation device can have limited software and performance capabilities and hence a OASIS DSS compliant service can be used to handle the complexities of the (secure) signature-creation and document manipulation.

 1.1 Terminology

 The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL are to be interpreted as described in [RFC 2119].